thomascpowell/BoxStore/README.md

 Todo:

-1. sellItem()
+1. Add tax for each parent class, like for return policy

-    - (done) Make it work
+2. Add add tax to printOrderSummary()
-    - add tax for each parent class
+   - Calculate subtotal, tax, and total

-2. Table format for printTable()
+3. Table format for printTable()

-3. Documentation
+4. Document